Updated onNovember 29, 2021

-Aidlab’s sensors measure your heart’s ECG, respiration rate, attitude and skin temperature every time you use it.
-The sampling rate and resolution is presented as follow:
+Aidlab’s sensors measure your heart’s ECG, respiration rate, attitude or skin temperature every time you use it.
+The sampling rate and resolution for some signals is presented as follows:

 |Signal Source||Sampling Rate||Sampling Resolution|

 |9-Axis Motion Sensor||50 Hz per axis (configurable)||16-bit|